magdaavram/toeat/README.md

 # Recipes Finder

-Exercising ReactJS with a simple recipe manager application.
+Exercising TypeScript, ReactJS and styled components with a simple recipe manager application.

 In the application, you can create **your collection of recipes** in a simple and easy to understand way.